charlyie/resmushit-cli/README.md

 - `-q <quality>` or `--quality <quality>` : specify the quality factor between 0 and 100 (default is 92).
 - `-o <directory>` or `--output <directory>` : specify an output directory (will be created if not present)
 - `--preserve-filename` : avoid to add `-optimized` in the filename when the image is optimized
+- `--preserve-exif` : will preserve EXIF data in the file after optimization
 - `--notime` : avoid to display timer in output
 - `--quiet` : run in quiet mode

 ## Roadmap

 - [X] Add "preserve filename" option
-- [ ] Add EXIF preservation option
+- [X] Add EXIF preservation option
 - [ ] Add progress bar mode
 - [ ] Add support of recursive optimization
 - [ ] Add an installer mode